intel/mlir-extensions/docs/rfcs/XeGPU.md

 - The inst_data field must specify a meaningful 2D shape that aligns with the capabilities of chunked store and 1D block load.

 - Blocking must be explicitly expressed in the memory layout via the @block attribute.
-Two related matrix_desc (e.g., producer and consumer) must have consistent block sizes.
-If one matrix_desc is transposed, the block shape should match the transposed shape of the other one.
+Two related mem_desc (e.g., producer and consumer) must have consistent block sizes.
+If one mem_desc is transposed, the block shape should match the transposed shape of the other one.

 - Each instruction must access only within its assigned matrix block boundary — no cross-block accesses are allowed.